technicalanxiety/technicalanxiety/src/content/posts/platform-layer-pt1.md

 ---
-title: "The Platform Layer - Part 1"
+title: "The Platform Layer - Part 1: What It Is"
 date: 2025-12-10
 description: "Defining platform architecture - the role nobody understands but every organization needs."
 image: platform-layer-1.jpg